 At the extreme east end of our property, including some of our next-door neighbor’s property, was a huge infestation of glossy buckthorn (Frangula alnus).
 It had wound itself down an old stone wall, with roots 1-2 inches around.
 It was a monster.
 I had avoided it.
 Somebody had to deal with it.
 On a cool day, with little to no chance of rain, I cut and treat several stumps.

 The prior year, I had taken several pods of milkweed seeds from the back acre, and spread them around the top part of the slope, above where all the knotweed was.
 It worked!
 A whole bunch of milkweed came up.
 It smells great.
 The butterflies love it.
 The groundhog likes to munch on it.
 It’s a great plant.
+Slightly further up the slope, a young Osage Orange (maclura pomifera), on the left, and Eastern Redbud (Cercis canadensis), on the right, are enjoying the posh accommodations in the nursery area:

 I would never have believed it!
 2013 is the first year that the phragmites in the pond is not a ginormous problem.
 BUT, were we still removing stems?
 Yes.
 Were we still digging out rhizomes?
 Yes.